stkbailey/stkbailey.github.io/_posts/2017-10-09-printing-brains.markdown

 If you already have the image data on ACCRE, you can just put it in a location accessible by the cluster (e.g. `/scratch/$USERNAME`)

-### 2. Scripting a Freesurfer Reconstruction w/ Edge Decimation
+### 2. Scripting a Freesurfer reconstruction w/ edge decimation

 Freesurfer will "trace" the gray and white matter boundaries to create a 3D reconstruction of the brain surface.
 The process can take a while but is easy to submit to the ACCRE cluster.